 You may only have a few activities or services you provide, which will make it easy to identify all the different parts to include in your reporting.
 For others it might not be as straightforward, as they may have many activities or services which operate independently from each other.
 All these different parts of your charity must be reported on, as they all enjoy the benefits of being a registered charity.

 The different parts of a charity could include:

 You may also need to include information about other organisations you have a ‘control relationship’ with those organisations.
-‘Control’ for financial reporting purposes is the ‘power’ to govern the policies of another organisation in order to ‘benefit’ from its activities.
-Both power and benefit must exist for a control relationship to exist.
+‘Control’ for financial reporting purposes is when an entity controls another entity when the entity is exposed, or has rights, to variable benefits from its involvement with the other entity and has the ability to affect the nature or amount of those benefits through its power over the other entity.
+Power, exposure/rights to benefits and the ability to use this power must exist for a control relationship to exist.
 Refer to the Charities Services resource ‘Financial reporting and control relationships’ for more information.